hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 Last of the big jobs before setting about the business of rehosting is improving the responsiveness of the site design: in particular, the site suffers on larger screens (_a result, I think, of my new focus at the time on mobile-first design_).

 - Navbar updated: restructured and flex direction reversed to push links to the right of the view.
+- Main content centred and given max width so that it does not become sparse on the very largest of displays.
+- Use of `<br>`s and similar in `layout.ejs` removed in place of `vh`-based margins.

 ## Main Features & Fixes before rehost:
 **In bold if done.**